Why Is There An Ambulance In The KUWTK Trailer?

 But now, thanks to the latest trailer, we've been given a little more information.
 In the short clip, Kim and Jonathan are in the car when she gets a call from someone who sounds a bit like Kris saying, “The ambulance is on their way here now.”
 Next, we see Kris on the ground, strapped to a backboard and surrounded by EMTs, saying, “Oh, my neck.”

-Neck injuries are pretty serious, but it’s hard to say exactly what happened to her, though, because there doesn’t seem to be any record of Kris being injured online or on Instagram.
+Neck injuries are pretty serious, but it’s hard to say exactly what happened to her, because there doesn’t seem to be any record of Kris being injured online or on Instagram.
 Whatever happened, it seems like she was able to recover relatively quickly (and quietly), because this lady didn’t miss a beat on social media… and her medical event didn't even attract attention from the press.

 Then again, this is the Kardashian-Jenner family we’re talking about — if anyone can manage to take an ambulance ride and slip in and out of a hospital without anyone ever finding out, it’s them.

 No word on what episode we can expect Kris’ incident to happen in, so we might have to wait awhile until we find out what happened for sure.
-But there’s no doubt that the moment will be dramatic, because this is KUWTK, after all.
+But there’s no doubt that the moment will be dramatic, because this is KUWTK we're talking about.

 New episodes are back September 8, so fans’ curiosity will be satisfied very soon.
 Regardless of what happened to Kris, from all appearances, she seems to be doing much better now.
 Nothing can keep this momager down!